 Family members who aren't able to attend Rectory's Spring Family Weekend can still watch the Spring Concerts LIVE!Click here to be taken to the Spring Concert page.
 Both concerts are on Friday, April 30; the K-6 Concert begins at 12:45 p.m. and the Middle School Concert begins at 5:00 p.m.

 Recently, Rectory held one of its most meaningful assemblies of the year.
 The dedication and commitment required to be a great teacher, or a great employee in general, is significant.
 Rectory is fortunate to have many naturally motivated employees who pursue this level of excellence in their professional careers.
 Our school is also fortunate that an alumnus, Peter Kellogg ‘57, understands the value of this dedication, and has established an annual award in honor of his mother, Mrs. James Crane Kellogg III, to recognize these individuals.

 The Kellogg Award is presented to that Rectory employee whether teacher, tutor, administrator, maintenance person, or office assistant who has given many years of service to the School and/or who has helped the School or the students in a special way.
-Since 1993, forty-five Rectory employees have received this cash award, which is to be used to provide a special travel or vacation experience.
-This year we added two more names to that list: Dawn Chmura and Donna Bessette.
+Since 1993, forty-seven Rectory employees have received this cash award, which is to be used to provide a special travel or vacation experience.
+This year we added two more names to that list: Lesley Gibbs and Glenn Ames.
 I would like to share with our broader community the remarks that accompanied each recognition.
-Please click "Read More" to read these remarks.
+Please click on the title to read these remarks.